Durendal: Local lore

 Tradition has it that Roland's Breach in the Pyrenees was created when Roland, attempting to break Durendal, instead cut a huge gash in the mountainside with one blow.
 A similar legend is used to explain a notch in the peak of Puig Campana in the Province of Alicante, Spain.

 In Rocamadour, in the Lot department, a local legend holds that instead of dying with Durendal hidden under his body, Roland called on the Archangel Michael for assistance and was able to throw the sword several hundred kilometres across the border into France, where it came to rest in Rocamadour.
 There it was deposited in the chapel of Mary, but was stolen by Henry the Young King in 1183.
+This Durendal lore was of modern manufacture, and quite unfounded, and the sword itself of poor quality 19th century craftsmanship.
+But the rumour took hold, and was creating revenue for the local chapter (assembly), so that they, the canons of Rocamadour were reluctant to part with it when approached by the vicomte Jean Blaise d'Anterroches with the prospect of presenting this sword to Prince of Condé, though finally relenting to give it to the Prince around 1787 or 1788.
 Successive replicas have been stolen; most recently a sword fashioned from sheet metal was embedded in a cleft in a cliff wall, secured with a chain.
 That sword was reported stolen in June 2024.